WildernessLabs/Documentation/docs/Guides/Release_Notes/Beta3/index.md

 ## Fixed Bugs

 * [Pull-up and Pull-Down resistors don't work](https://github.com/WildernessLabs/Meadow_Issues/issues/6) - Fixed.
 You no longer need external PU/PDs, you can use the internal ones.
+* [Tasks Behave Strangely](https://github.com/WildernessLabs/Meadow_Issues/issues/2) - This was just an error in the sample.
+Thanks [Ryan Davis](https://github.com/rdavisau) for the fix.

 ## Known Issues

 * Meadow runtime is slow.
 For instance, we're currently only able to get about 30-40hz out of the `SoftPwmPort`.
 There's still a lot of debug code, so this will get much faster in future releases.
 * [`AnalogInputPort`](https://github.com/WildernessLabs/Meadow_Issues/issues/7) readings are not correct.
 * `GlitchFilterCycleCount` is not implemented in `DigitalInputPort`.
 This is coming soon.
-* [Tasks Behave Strangely](https://github.com/WildernessLabs/Meadow_Issues/issues/2) - Workaround is to use `Thread`, as seen in the [Basic_Threading](https://github.com/WildernessLabs/Meadow_Samples/blob/master/Source/MeadowSamples/Basic_Threading/ThreadingApp.cs) sample app.
 * [`Debug.Write` calls don't output to the console](https://github.com/WildernessLabs/Meadow_Issues/issues/3) - Workaround is to use `Console.Write` calls.